 “Cancer patients are more expensive, and we have short, intermediate, and long-term problems if this pace of cost increases is maintained,” he says.

 If you or someone you love has been diagnosed with cancer or another end stage illness and the high costs have left you in need of cash, the compassionate professionals at Fifth Season Financial can help.
-The company offers the Funds for Living and Giving (FLAG) Program that provides a quick and easy way to use the death benefit of your life insurance policy to give you the money you want and need.
+The company offers the Funds for Living Program that provides a quick and easy way to use the death benefit of your life insurance policy to give you the money you want and need.